Wholly Human defines the scale of its work across five concentric categories: inner or self, relationship, community, environmental, and spiritual.

 Personal work involves healing from trauma, holding oneself accountable, becoming responsible for what one brings into one’s interactions, forming visions in line with one’s purpose, a process of self-inquiry, and beyond all else: self love.

-Nothing exists in a vacuum.
-All things exist only in relation to other things—a peer, a community, an ecosystem, and the broader cosmos we are co-creating.
+Everything exists only in relation to other things, such as a peer, a community, an ecosystem,or the broader cosmos we are co-creating.
 From the subatomic to the galactic, relationships arise when energy systems interact, and so the health and stability of each system affects the harmony of their relationships, and vice versa.
 We relate to the soil, the air, the water, the space around us, and all other beings.

-Many of us are born into a culture that fails to provide healthy examples or sources for this necessary energy, both because it divorces people from pleasure and self-love and because it controls and contorts our ideas of “love” into something that is often self-limiting, possessive, isolating, and aimed at specific expectations.
-However, it is possible and very healing to address, deconstruct, and replace these cultural norms with an ability to connect and love ourselves and each other in ways that are healthy, whole, and uplifting to all involved.
-Our work involves exploring the different writings, ideas, and belief systems regarding interpersonal love in all its forms, reconstructing what it means to love others, and how we can practice radical love (with honesty, vulnerability, and non-attachment) on this path to liberation.
+But many of us are born into a culture that fails to provide healthy examples or access to relationships, human or otherwise, both because it divorces people from pleasure and self-love and because it controls and contorts our ideas of “love” into something that is often self-limiting, possessive, isolating, and aimed at specific expectations.
+However, it is possible and very healing to address, deconstruct, and replace these cultural norms with an ability to connect with and love ourselves and each other in ways that are healthy, whole, and uplifting to all involved.
+Our work includes exploring the different ideas and experiences of relationships; reconstructing what it means to love others; building and respecting healthy boundaries; and practicing radical love with honesty, vulnerability, and non-attachment on this path to liberation.

 It is in this area of work that we engage with social constructs, including both ideological and activism movements, as part of our responsibility to contribute to society in the name of positive change and intentional co-evolution.
-Hence QTBIPOC- and diversity- (of both bodies and minds) focused action is neither ignored nor considered an “addendum” to our work; it is central to it.
+Hence QTBIPOC- and diversity- focused action (diversity of bodies and minds) is neither ignored nor considered an “addendum” to our work; it is central to it.

+Our planet is the source of our life and Mother of us all.
 Ecosystems as we know them are composed of multi-species societies and the microclimates & geologies they co-create, drawing an intimate connection between our internal and external environments.
-All things arise mutually, shaped by their internal and external spaces.
-Our planet is the source of our life and mother of us all.
 Life on Earth is predicated on complex networks of cooperation and interrelation that Colonio-capitalism violently destroys, poisons, and obscures, leaving people disconnected from the Earth and thus from themselves.
 This is the reality of our interconnectedness, our current traumas, and of the inherent value of all things.